Andrew’s ‘team’ tried to hire ‘internet trolls to hassle’ sex accuser – memoir

 Ms Giuffre added: “In the event of my passing, I would like to ensure that Nobody’s Girl is still released.
 I believe it has the potential to impact many lives and foster necessary discussions about these grave injustices.”

-Attention is intensifying on the Epstein scandal which led to Andrew’s downfall, despite hopes by the King that his disgraced younger brother’s banishment would draw a line under the long-running controversy.
+Attention is intensifying on the Epstein scandal which led to Andrew’s downfall, despite hopes by the King that his disgraced younger brother’s banishment would draw a line under the long-running controversy, particularly before the monarch’s historic state visit to the Vatican to meet the Pope this week.

+Ms Giuffre also revealed how the conspiracy theories surrounding Diana’s death impacted her when was allegedly forced to have sex with Andrew in London because she was “surrounded by people who wielded vastly more clout than I ever would”.

+“I hadn’t wanted to have sex with the prince, I said, but I felt I had to,” she wrote, saying she believed there was no way to free herself from Epstein and Maxwell’s grip.

 Describing the challenges of serving Andrew with legal papers, Ms Giuffre wrote: “Initially, the prince made it difficult for my lawyers to serve him with papers, fleeing to Queen Elizabeth’s Balmoral Castle in Scotland and hiding behind its well-guarded gates.”